 6. Native Apps:

 A native app or application is tailor made for a specific operating system (OS) such as Google’s Android or Apple’s iOS.
 It uses the design standards and software of the specific device to create the best possible user experience.
-A well-designed native version will be easier and more intuitive to use than a phone’s web browser equivalent.
+HR software with it’s own native mobile app will be easier and more intuitive to use than a phone’s web browser equivalent.

 8. Responsive Design: